With above-average assets, you require above-average family wealth management. #ProsperityFinancialGroup

 Effective family wealth planning focuses on aligning your financial desires and goals with those of your family members.

-Our goal is to ensure that you remain financially independent while managing the complex tax, legal, and financial planning concerns of intergenerational wealth transfer:
+We can help you manage the complex financial, legal, and tax planning concerns of intergenerational wealth transfer:

-- Managing sizeable family expenses, like college tuition and weddings
+- Managing sizeable family expenses, including college tuition and weddings

-- Educating your family members about their options and opportunities
+- Educating your family members about their financial options and opportunities

 - Ensuring asset protection through a rigorous risk management process

-- Helping you make the better choice between lifetime giving (i.e., gifting while you’re still alive) versus leaving an inheritance
+- Helping you make the tough estate planning decisions, and weighing lifetime giving (i.e., gifting while you’re still alive) versus leaving an inheritance

-- Fulfilling your wishes of whether to set up trusts for your heirs
+- Helping you set up protective trusts for your heirs

-- Implementing strategies to shield your estate from the estate tax
+- Implementing strategies to shield your estate from the federal government

 No matter your income level, it’s wise to take a proactive approach in building your family wealth planning strategy.
 As your family and estate grow, it becomes increasingly challenging to build an all-encompassing plan.